 Rather it’s a time when the marketing world that has no firm idea what the next two years will bring.
 Digital is continuing to change us all – behaviorally, psychologically and generationally.
 We are constantly toggling between different digital spaces: personal, professional, public, private, mobile and seated.
 The time spent in any space is becoming shorter and shorter.
 No longer can we think of our targeted customers as an “audience;” they are, in fact, the ones in charge.

 So what does this mean for building a brand?

 Finally, our constantly shifting social/local/mobile surroundings also mean the cost of attention is sky-high.
 For brand communication to work, it can’t just sputter on about what is does — a meaningful brand has to give, solve, entertain and serve a purpose.
 It has to fit within the context of a customer’s story.

 Brand strategist for hire

 My background is deep on strategy development.
 I have 13+ years “big agency” experience overseeing the brand efforts for clients such as Kraft Foods, Unilever and American Express.
 For the last 7 years, I’ve consulted for clients big and small, BTC and BTB, building brands across many different categories: maple syrup, automotive, shampoo, architecture, fitness, construction and feminine protection.

-As an independent contractor, I can function as an adjunct resource, as part of a dedicated team or as a project lead.
+As a consultant, I can function as an adjunct resource, as part of a dedicated team or as a project lead.
 I have a flexible schedule and live three hours (by car) from Chicago.

 If you would like to talk about how we can build a relevant brand in a rapidly changing culture, please contact me by commenting below (comments not published) or email me directly at: firstname.lastname@example.org.